 Changes abound in the Government contracting world.
-The way we have to go about acquiring business is shifting as we speak.
-Several of our clients had procurements cancelled mid-proposal in the last month.
+The way we have to go about acquiring a business is shifting as we speak.
+Several of our clients had procurements canceled mid-proposal in the last month.
 We all need to adapt to survive in a shrinking and morphing market.
 The ongoing financial crunch and long budget approval cycles in the Government are already causing more awards to move to IDIQs and schedules.
-This is because the government needs to procure faster in the little window of time that they have between the budget approval date and the end of the fiscal year.
+This is because the government needs to procure faster in the little window of time that they have the budget approval date and the end of the fiscal year.

 IDIQs are tricky, however.
-As you well know, when it comes to IDIQ vehicles, being the winner does not guarantee getting the prize.
-Wining an IDIQ competition is like making the playoffs: you still have to compete to win the trophy – task or delivery orders – in order to make actual money.
+As you well know, when it comes to IDIQ vehicles, being the winner does not guarantee to get the prize.
+Winning an IDIQ competition is like making the playoffs: you still have to compete to win the trophy – task or delivery orders – in order to make actual money.
 Yet, many companies “collect” IDIQs that bring them very small or no reward at all.
 Every IDIQ has companies that got “zero” in awards.
 Others make so little, it is hardly worthwhile to have fought to get the vehicle in the first place.
 The top four most common reasons for this are:

 - A lack of proper set up prior to the vehicle award – failing to implement eight critical steps that would set up the company for success;